Anveio/mturk-engine/DEVELOPERS.md

 `yarn install` will install all of Mturk Engine's dependencies. `yarn start` will compile the dependencies and the application's source code and launch a browser tab running the application.
 Any changes you save to files in the `/src` folder will cause the application to reload with your changes.

-## Sending authenticated requests to Mturk.
+## Sending authenticated requests to worker.mturk.com.

-There are 2 things we need to do in order to send requests to Mturk:
+There are 2 things we need to do in order to send authenticated requests to worker.mturk.com:

 1. Satisfy Mturk's CORS policy
 2. Send along our credentials (e.g. so we can accept and return HITs)

 ### Satisfying Mturk's CORS policy.

-Sending network requests to `https://www.mturk.com` from `localhost:8000` will not work because mturk's CORS policy blocks requests from origins that aren't 'www.mturk.com'.
+Sending network requests to `https://worker.mturk.com` from `localhost:8000` will not work because the site's CORS policy blocks requests from origins that aren't 'worker.mturk.com'.
 In order to bypass this, Mturk Engine uses a proxy server, located in the `server` folder, that will take network requests sent to it and pipe them to mturk with the proper headers.

 ### Sending credentials with our requests